Joseph-Sasson/SocialBets/README.md

 * Users
 * Bets
 * Betslip
-* bank_history
 * bank_transaction

 ### MVP
+* User should be able to see available bets on home page
+* User should be able to check how much money is in the bank
 * User should be able to add bet to betslip
+* User should be able to see active and settled bets from betslip
 * User should be able to add/remove money to/from bank
-* User should be able to check how much money is in the bank
-* User should be able to see available bets on home page
-* User should be able to see active and settled bets from betslip
 * User should be able to see bank transaction history
+* User bank should add when a bet is won

 ### Stretch goal
 * Add messenger to users to communicate with other users